skyfe79/RxGitSearch/README.md

 # RxGitSearch

 RxGitSearch is demo app for iOS.
-It use some Rx techniques to achieve flexible, auto ui update, no dependencies and others.
+It uses some Rx techniques to achieve flexible, auto ui update, no dependencies and others.
 If you're wandering how to use Rx for real app, I hope RxGitSearch may help you!
 If you are Korean, You can see [my slideshare](http://www.slideshare.net/skyfe79/rx-for-ios-app-rxmvvmdatacenter) why removing dependency is important.

 [![RxGitSearch Demo Video](http://img.youtube.com/vi/NZPmzd2_UZA/0.jpg)](http://www.youtube.com/watch?v=NZPmzd2_UZA)